Summer 2026

 Just like spring cleaning, consolidating retirement accounts can help you feel more in control.
 Combining assets may offer simpler management, fewer fees and easier tax preparation — all with continued access to Plan resources.

-If retirement is around the corner, now is the time to confirm key details, including pension benefits, health care, and estate planning.
+If retirement is around the corner, now is the time to confirm key details, including pension benefits, healthcare, and estate planning.
 Use this checklist to start your next chapter with confidence.

 A new year is a great time to revisit your retirement goals and make small updates that can lead to big results.
 Whether you’re reassessing your timeline, updating beneficiaries or exploring catch-up options, our checklist can help you stay on track.